GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 Remain ssh'd into your `chef-workstation` instance.

-## Configure

-### Download Chef GCP cookbooks
+### Initialize a Chef repository

-While ssh'd into your `chef-workstation` instance:
+On your `chef-workstation` instance:

 1. Setup a `cookbooks` directory.

         mkdir -p .chef/cookbooks
         cd .chef

+1. Configure git.

+        git config --global user.email "you@example.com"
+        git config --global user.name "Your Name"

+    NOTE: if `git` is not installed, install it:

+        sudo apt-get install git

 1. Initialize a git repo.

         git init
         git commit -m genesis --allow-empty

-    NOTE: if `git` is not installed, install it:

-        sudo apt-get install git
+## Configure

+### Download the Chef GCP cookbooks

+On `chef-workstation`:

 1. Download the [google-cloud cookbook](https://supermarket.chef.io/cookbooks/google-cloud) from the